Community Solutions

 Learn more through these links:

-BROOMFIELD CITIZENS AND LEADERS ARE TAKING ACTION
+BROOMFIELD RESIDENTS AND LEADERS ARE TAKING ACTION

 The

-Broomfield Housing Solutions Forum (BHSF) is a newly formed network of community organizations and individuals dedicated to advocating for and implementing housing solutions.
-Their mission is to ensure that anyone who wishes to call Broomfield home can access and maintain safe, stable, affordable, and quality housing.
+Broomfield Housing Solutions Forum (BHSF) is a network of community organizations and individuals dedicated to advocating for and implementing housing solutions.
+Approximately 30 representatives of the housing program meet regularly to advance these efforts.
+Their mission is

-HOUSING STABLITY TASK FORCE (HSTF)
+BROOMFIELD HOUSING STABILITY TASK FORCE

 To learn more about housing needs and potential solutions in Broomfield, please review Housing For All: A Collaborative Housing Strategy for Broomfield 2025+.